Trump Signs Executive Order That Will Effectively Ban Use Of TikTok In the U.S.

 Now, that same sanction has been used against TikTok.

-For the more than 100 million Americans who have downloaded TikTok, experts say the app may no longer be sent software updates, eventually becoming impossible for the company to manage.

-In the order, the White House says TikTok captures vast swaths of information from its users, including location data and Internet search history, data the administration fears could be shared with authorities in Beijing.
+In the order, the White House says TikTok captures vast swaths of information from its users, including location data and Internet search history.

+TikTok is open about what data it collects, an amount that is on par with what is harvested by apps owned by American tech companies Google, Facebook and Apple.

+"While TikTok is being singled out in this executive order, their data collection and sharing practices are fairly standard in the industry," said University of Notre Dame technology professor Kirsten Martin.
+"In fact, many fitness apps were banned from use in the military for tracking location data, but we did not ban them from all US citizens."

+Yet the White House says what makes TikTok distinct is the theoretical possibility of it handing over data to Chinese authorities, as the Trump administration wages an intensifying trade war against China.

-"This data collection threatens to allow the Chinese Communist Party access to Americans' personal and proprietary information — potentially allowing China to track the locations of Federal employees and contractors, build dossiers of personal information for blackmail, and conduct corporate espionage," the order reads.
+"This data collection threatens to allow the Chinese Communist Party access to Americans' personal and proprietary information — potentially allowing China to track the locations of Federal employees and contractors, build dossiers of personal information for blackmail, and conduct corporate espionage," the executive order reads.

 TikTok has downplayed its ties to Beijing, saying data it captures on U.S. users is stored mostly in Virginia.
-Officials at TikTok also insist the company has never turned over any data to Chinese authorities, despite the county's broad powers to request such data from private companies.
+Officials at TikTok also insist the company has never turned over any data to Chinese authorities, despite the county's broad national powers to request such data from private companies.

-A federal class-action lawsuit involving dozens of American families claims an independent security review of TikTok revealed that the app is harvesting data, including the facial profiles of American users, and sending it to Chinese servers, though the suit does not provide evidence any information has ever been transferred to the Chinese Communist Party.
+A federal class-action lawsuit involving dozens of American families claims an independent security review of TikTok revealed that the app is siphoning data, including the facial profiles of American children, and sending it to Chinese servers, though the suit does not provide evidence any information has ever been transferred to the Chinese Communist Party.

-TikTok is open about what data it collects, an amount that is on par with what is captured by apps owned by American tech companies Google, Facebook and Apple, yet what is different, according to the White House, is the theoretical possibility of TikTok handing over data to Chinese authorities.

-Since the Trump administration began turning up the heat on TikTok, software giant Microsoft has confirmed it is in early talks to acquire the short-form video service.
+Since the Trump administration began turning up the heat on TikTok, software giant Microsoft has confirmed it is among a handful of companies in early talks to acquire the short-form video service.

 For Microsoft, a $1.5 trillion company that has focused its business mostly on corporate clients by selling software and cloud computing services, buying TikTok would be its first major foray into a social media platform popular among young users.

-Microsoft also owns game console company Xbox, networking site LinkedIn and messaging service Skype.
+Microsoft already owns game console company Xbox, networking site LinkedIn and messaging service Skype.

-Officials at Microsoft say it is examining a TikTok acquisition that would potentially buy TikTok's American, Canadian, Australian and New Zealand services, but officials close to the deal say the final offer may include services in even more countries.
+Officials at Microsoft say it is examining a TikTok acquisition that would potentially buy TikTok's American, Canadian, Australian and New Zealand services, but officials close to the deal say the final offer may include operations in even more countries.

-Trump's executive order comes on the same day Facebook launched a new product Reels, a video-sharing app that could to tap into TikTok's success.
+Trump's executive order comes on the same day Facebook launched a new product Reels, a video-sharing app that mimics TikTok's core features.

-TikTok has accused Facebook of introducing a "copycat" service, accusing the social network of trying of capitalize on the administration's zeal to punish China for its own benefit.
+TikTok has accused Facebook of introducing a "copycat" service, arguing the social network is trying to capitalize on the administration's zeal to punish China for its own benefit.

 Trump on Thursday also signed an executive order to restrict the business between China-based Tencent Holdings, the owner of WeChat, and U.S. citizens.

 More than a billion people in China use WeChat, an all-in-one app used for messaging, social media and making mobile payments.
+It is a popular tool for chatting and transactions among Chinese citizens living in the U.S., but the Trump administration says the app could have a nefarious use by authorities in Beijing.

 "Like TikTok, WeChat automatically captures vast swaths of information from its users," Trump's separate executive order reads.
 "In addition, the application captures the personal and proprietary information of Chinese nationals visiting the United States, thereby allowing the Chinese Communist Party a mechanism for keeping tabs on Chinese citizens who may be enjoying the benefits of a free society for the first time in their lives."

-Also on Thursday, the Senate unanimously passed a bill to ban TikTok on government-issued devices, as the view that the app could pose a national security threat to the U.S. gains new bipartisan support in Washington.
+On Thursday, the Senate unanimously passed a bill to ban TikTok on government-issued devices, as the view that the app could pose a national security threat to the U.S. gains new bipartisan support in Washington.

 A spokeswoman for TikTok did not immediately return a request for comment about the executive order.